 The recipe for these classic muffins, with their plump, fresh blueberries and golden, sugary crowns, is an approximation of one made famous by Jordan Marsh, an East Coast department store of bygone years.
 After a long day of crowding into dressing rooms and lines, weary shoppers would make their way to a restaurant at the top of the store for a warm muffin and a spot of tea — it sounds so snug and civilized.

 We wouldn’t say no to such an afternoon, but for us, these muffins are about Saturday morning.
 They fill the kitchen with the most wholesome, cozy smell.
 And what a lovely, slow start to the day!
 They have that luxe, overstuffed quality — one wants to peel the top off their muffin and enjoy it in parts.
 First we eat the moist, cake-y soft bottom, and then the slightly crispy, sugar-crunchy top.

-If you make these muffins for brunch, your friends and family will adore you!
+If you make these muffins for brunch, your family will adore you!
 They’re also the kind of fun project you can do with the kids while your partner or spouse is still snoozing.

 Our tip: Go ahead and make a double batch.
 You can take the leftovers to work — they might inspire you to carve out a little time for your own afternoon tea and muffin break.